farhanrafi9895/B12A06-Green-Earth/README.md

 ## ##string concatenation:

-In the other side string concatenation means joining two or more strings together using + operator .
+On the other side string concatenation means joining two or more strings together using + operator .
 When writing multiple line its need \n or + operator .It becomes messy with long strings .